3D-e-Chem/kripodb/README.md

 The [Knime-KripoDB-example.zip](https://github.com/3D-e-Chem/knime-kripodb/blob/master/examples/Knime-KripoDB-example.zip) file is an example workflow showing how to use KripoDB python package inside Knime (http://www.knime.org).
 It can be run by importing it into Knime.
-Make sure the Python used by Knime is the same the Python with kripodb package installed.
+Make sure the Python used by Knime is the same as the Python with kripodb package installed.

 The https://github.com/3D-e-Chem/knime-kripodb repo adds KripoDB code templates to Knime.